borkdude/advent-of-cljc/README.md

 * You will be encouraged to write portable Clojure code: a solution that runs on the JVM via Clojure and on Node via ClojureScript.

 What's in it for the Clojure community?
-* You are helping advanced the [speculative](https://github.com/slipset/speculative) project, a collection of core specs.
+* You are helping advance the [speculative](https://github.com/slipset/speculative) project, a collection of core specs.
 * You are helping to build a large Clojure corpus for various purposes (see [Rationale](#rationale)).

 PRs welcome.
 Use the following template: